jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 ## Troubleshooting Dynamic Charts
 Despite my best efforts, I still occasionally find issues with the dynamic charts in the dashboard sheets.
 Often these are due to small changes in pivot table filters which can mess up the dynamic range formulas described above.
 These formulas determine the cells of interest by looking at the number of cells in a column containing values minus a manual offset, so if you add a new cell containing a value to said column (like a new pivot table filter) then you need to subsequently increase the offset.
 To help troubleshoot these issues, each dashboard features a hidden table depicting a mirror of the formulas used to generate the series values.
 The table displays the formulas used by the chart and their results as shown below:
 ![image](images/Pasted_image_20240223091731.png)
-This makes it much easier to identify inconsistencies in data and which formula and underlying intermediate sheets are creating the issue.
+This makes it much easier to identify inconsistencies in data and which formula and underlying Intermediate Sheets are creating the issue.
 To see these tables, simply unhide the columns to the right of the gray sections of the dashboards and re-hide them when you're done.